Homomorphisms between multidimensional constant-shape substitutions: General setting and notions

-If there is a measurable factor $\phi$, i.e., a measurable homomorphism associated to $M=\id_{\R^{d}}$ between $X$ and $Y$, then $X$ is said to be an \emph{extension} of $Y$.
-If $\phi$ is a bi-measurable bijection, we say that $\phi$ is a \emph{measurable conjugacy} and in this case $X$ and $Y$ are \emph{metrically isomorphic}.
+If there is a measurable factor map $\phi$ between $X$ and $Y$, then $X$ is said to be an \emph{extension} of $Y$.
+If $\phi$ is a bi-measurable bijection, we say that $\phi$ is a \emph{measurable conjugacy} and in this case $(X,\mu,T,G)$ and $(Y,\nu,T,G)$ are \emph{metrically isomorphic}.

+For topological dynamical $\Z^{d}$-actions, we always have at least one invariant probability measure (in fact, at least one ergodic probability measure).
+We define $\mathcal{M}(X,T,\Z^{d})$ the set of all invariant probability measures.
+This set is convex and compact on the weak-* topology.
+We say that $(X,T,\Z^{d})$ is \emph{uniquely ergodic} if ${|\mathcal{M}(X,T,\Z^{d})|=1}$, and \emph{strictly ergodic} if it is minimal and uniquely ergodic.